Tag Archive for: Pilates Class

 It doesn’t need to be Pilates Day for you to try Pilates!
 MOVE Wellness offers Pilates classes and private training sessions all year round.
 Join us in-person at our Ann Arbor, Michigan studio, or online with MOVE On Demand and MOVE Livestream.
 You can also visit our YouTube channel for more free Pilates videos like the one above.

-Contact us today to sign up for an introductory private session or start a FREE 14 day trial of our livestream classes.
+Contact us today to sign up for an introductory private session or start your first livestream class FREE!
 We can help you design a Pilates program to help you meet your individual needs and goals.

 pilates